cedricwalter/cedricwalter.github.io/_posts/2006-01-08-new-project-joomlacloud-at-joomla-org.md

  I am proud to announce You that I’ve create a new project at #Joomla forge: joomlacloud (link soon here)

-<span style="FONT-STYLE: italic">A **tag cloud**<span style="FONT-STYLE: italic"> (more traditionally known as a **weighted list**<span style="FONT-STYLE: italic"> in the field of visual design) is a visual depiction of content tags used on a website.
+A **tag cloud** (more traditionally known as a **weighted list** in the field of visual design) is a visual depiction of content tags used on a website.
 Often, more frequently used tags are depicted in a larger font or otherwise emphasized, while the displayed order is generally alphabetical.
 Thus both finding a tag by alphabet and by popularity is possible.
 Selecting a single tag within a tag cloud will generally lead to a collection of items that are associated with that tag. [from WikiPedia](http://en.wikipedia.org/wiki/Tag_cloud)

 Features: